-Affiliation with DCP Midstream, LLC and its parents.
-Our relationship with DCP Midstream, LLC and its parents, Spectra Energy and Phillips 66, should continue to provide us with significant business opportunities.
-DCP Midstream, LLC is one of the largest gatherers of natural gas (based on wellhead volume), and one of the largest producers and marketers of NGLs in North America.
+Affiliation with DCP Midstream, LLC and its owners.
+Our relationship with DCP Midstream, LLC and its owners, Phillips 66 and Spectra Energy, should continue to provide us with significant business opportunities.
+DCP Midstream, LLC is the largest processor of natural gas, the largest producer of NGLs and the third-largest NGL pipeline operator in the United States.
 This relationship also provides us with access to a significant pool of management talent.
 We believe our strong relationships throughout the energy industry, including with major producers of natural gas and NGLs in the United States, will help facilitate the implementation of our strategies.
-Additionally, we believe DCP Midstream, LLC, which operates most of our assets on our behalf, has established a reputation in the midstream business as a reliable and costeffective supplier of services to our customers, and has a track record of safe, efficient and environmentally responsible operation of our facilities.
+Additionally, we believe DCP Midstream, LLC, which operates most of our assets on our behalf, has established a reputation in the midstream business as a reliable and cost-effective supplier of services to our customers, and has a track record of safe, efficient and environmentally responsible operation of our facilities.

-We believe we are an important growth vehicle and a key source of funding for DCP Midstream, LLC to pursue the acquisition, expansion and organic construction of midstream natural gas, wholesale propane, NGL and other complementary midstream energy businesses and assets.
-DCP Midstream,

-LLC has also provided us with growth opportunities through acquisitions directly from it and joint ventures with it.
+We believe we are an important growth vehicle and a key source of funding for DCP Midstream, LLC to pursue the organic construction, expansion and acquisition of midstream natural gas, NGL, wholesale propane and other complementary midstream energy businesses and assets.
+DCP Midstream, LLC has also provided us with growth opportunities through acquisitions directly from it and joint ventures with it.
+For example, see "Recent Developments - Transaction Agreements."
 We believe we will have future opportunities to make additional acquisitions with or directly from DCP Midstream, LLC as well as form joint ventures with it; however, we cannot say with any certainty which, if any, of these opportunities may be made available to us, or if we will choose to pursue any such opportunity.
-In addition, through our relationship with DCP Midstream, LLC and its parents, we believe we have strong commercial relationships throughout the energy industry and access to DCP Midstream, LLC's broad operational, commercial, technical, risk management and administrative infrastructure.
+In addition, through our relationship with DCP Midstream, LLC and its owners, we believe we have strong commercial relationships throughout the energy industry and access to DCP Midstream, LLC's broad operational, commercial, technical, risk management and administrative infrastructure.

-DCP Midstream, LLC has a significant interest in us through its approximate 1% general partner interest in us, its ownership of our incentive distribution rights and an approximate 28% limited partner interest in us.
-We have entered into an omnibus agreement, or the Omnibus Agreement, with DCP Midstream, LLC and some of its affiliates that governs our relationship among them regarding the operation of most of our assets, as well as certain reimbursement and other matters.
+DCP Midstream, LLC has a significant interest in us through its approximately 0.4% general partner interest in us, its ownership of our incentive distribution rights and an approximately 19% limited partner interest in us.